 For the hip, party couple

-This luxurious, sky-high nightspot 61 floors atop One Raffles Place is where you and your S.O can dress up to the nines, sip premium bubbles and dance the night way to electrifying spins from renowned DJs from all over the world.
-Remember to make a reservation for table before going over!
+This luxurious, sky-high nightspot 61 floors atop One Raffles Place is a great excuse to dress up to the nines, sip premium bubbles and dance the night way to electrifying spins from renowned DJs from all over the world.
+Remember to make a reservation for a table before going over: ain’t nothing romantic about having to stand all night.

 Altimate at 1-Altitude, 61/F One Raffles Place, 1 Raffles Place, Singapore 048616.

-If you and your bae are into the Great Gatsby kind of parties, look this way.
-Nestled in a restored Art Deco building in the CBD, The Powder Room will transport you back to the hedonistic days of the 1920s with all that glitters and gold, slick leather seats and polished marbled surfaces, and of course a plethora of jazzy soundtracks.
+If you’re into Great Gatsbyesque parties, look this way.
+Nestled in a restored Art Deco building in the CBD, The Black Swan will transport you back to the hedonistic days of the 1920s with all that glitters and gold, slick leather seats and polished marbled surfaces, and of course jazz music.

 Smoke & Mirrors

-Nested atop the summit of the grand National Gallery, Smoke & Mirrors boasts one of the most staggering skyline vistas in the isle, majestically overlooking The Padang, The Esplanade and Marina Bay Sands.
-Aside from the beautiful view, win the heart of your date with Smoke & Mirror’s new signature cocktail menu.
+Nested atop the summit of the grand National Gallery, Smoke & Mirrors boasts one of the most staggering skyline vistas on the isle as it overlooks The Padang, The Esplanade and Marina Bay Sands.
+Order up the bar’s signature cocktails and soak in the spectacular view.

 CÉ LA VI